thaabomb/autocross-notes/README.md

 Use a safety tether for externally mounted cameras in case the primary mount fails.

+# Notes from reading _Speed Secrets: Winning Autocross Techniques_
+Driving at the limit is more important that being on the ideal line.

+Practice awareness.

 # Thoughts
 There are two driving paradigms that one might adopt: use the grippiest tires available to achieve the fastest time; or, use the least grippy tires available to lower the speed of the traction limit to help you learn.
 When employing the learning paradigm, don't compare your times to other people's times.
 Only compare them to your own times.